helpmefindlaw/docs/docs/introduction.md

 ## Get Started

-Explore the full potential of LawMe by delving deeper into our features.
+Explore the full potential of Lawme by delving deeper into our features.
 This documentation will guide you through setting up your first virtual legal team and creating AI-enhanced workflows tailored to your firm’s needs.

 This revision incorporates the strategic focus points and language from your investor presentation to ensure consistency across your communication platforms.